|

 Natureandco.com - National Parks of New Zealand - Fiordland National Park

 These igneous rocks are among the oldest in New Zealand (mostly Ordovician).
-They are also among the hardest and ... .
+They are also among the hardest ... .
 Nowhere is the spectacular landscape of Fiordland more dramatic than in the Darrans.
-The hard igneous rocks were deeply carved by the quaternary glaciers, leaving lofty summits and low-altitude valley ...
+The hard igneous rocks were deeply carved by the quaternary glaciers, leaving lofty summits and low-altitude valley floors ...

 natureandco.co.nz